 4. Commerce generates employment opportunities

 The growth of commerce, industry, and trade bring about the growth of agencies of the trade such as banking, transport, warehousing, advertising, etc. These agencies need people to look after their functioning.
 Increase in production results in increasing demand, which further results in boosting employment opportunities.
 Thus the development of commerce generates more and more employment opportunities for millions of people in a country.

 5. Commerce increases national income and wealth

-When production increases, national income also increases.
-In a developed country, manufacturing industries and commerce together accounts for nearly 80% of total national income.
+When production increases, the national income also increases.
+In a developed country, manufacturing industries and commerce together account for nearly 80% of total national income.
 It also helps to earn foreign exchange by way of exports and duties levied on imports.
 Thus, commerce increases the national income and wealth of a nation.